Asymptotics of quantum channels: conserved quantities, an adiabatic limit, and matrix product states: Faithful channels

 \end{defn*} Here, I always use $\E$ to denote faithful channels and later show how $\E$ can be extended to channels $\A$ which act on a larger Hilbert space and admit a decaying subspace.
 In this sense, $\E$ is the faithful channel of $\A$.
 Note that the number of fixed points is independent of this condition, and Table \ref{tab:Some-types-of-channels} relates this definition to others.

-The first result is regarding the relationship between the conserved quantities $J$ and the Kraus of operators of $\E$.
-It is a generalization of a theorem for fixed points of faithful channels \cite{robin,Kribs2003,Choi2006,Gheondea2016}, which states that a conserved quantity $J$ with eigenvalue $\la=0$ commutes with all of the Kraus operators.
+The first statement is regarding the relationship between the conserved quantities $J$ and the Kraus of operators of $\E$.
+It is a generalization of a theorem for fixed points of faithful channels \cite{robin,Kribs2003,Choi2006,Gheondea2016,Gheondea2018}, which states that a conserved quantity $J$ with eigenvalue $\la=0$ commutes with all of the Kraus operators.
 It is shown that conserved quantities with $\la\neq0$ commute up to a phase.
 For the aforementioned example $\E=\{E\}$ with $E=\text{diag}\{1,e^{i\t}\}$, the conserved quantity $\s_{+}$ satisfies $\s_{+}E=e^{-i\t}E\s_{+}$.
-This turns out to be true for all faithful channels and reduces to known results for ergodic channels (\cite{Burgarth2013a}, Thm.
-9).
-It can be proven using Thms.
-4.1-4.2 and Corollary 4.3 in Ref. \cite{Novotny2012}; a more direct proof is in the appendix.
+This turns out to be true for all faithful channels.
+We state the result below, relegating all proofs for the appendix.

 \begin{numtheorem}{\hyperref[prop:1]{Proposition 1.}}